fullcalendar/fullcalendar-docs/_docs-v5/event-popover/moreLinkClick.md

 :   Displays a rectangular panel over the cell with a full list of events for that day.

 `"week"`
-:   Goes to a week view, as determined by the views in the [header](header).
+:   Goes to a week view, as determined by the views in the [headerToolbar](headerToolbar).

 `"day"`
-:   Goes to a day view, as determined by the views in the [header](header).
+:   Goes to a day view, as determined by the views in the [headerToolbar](headerToolbar).

 *view name*
 :   A literal string name of any of the available views.